NilPointer-Software/bdfd-wiki/src/bdscript/userServerAvatar.md

 ```

 ### Parameters
-- `User ID` : The user to get it's server avatar.
-If user doesn't have a server avatar.
-Then, it returns the default user avatar.
+- `User ID` : The user to get the server avatar for.
+If the user doesn't have a server avatar, then the default user avatar will be returned instead.

 ### Example
 ```